About Us

 History

-History of the usf st. petersburg campus
+History of usf st. petersburg

 historical photo of students on campus circa 1960s

-USF's St. Petersburg campus has a rich history of academic excellence, entrepreneurial spirit and ingenuity.
+The USF St. Petersburg campus has a rich history of academic excellence, entrepreneurial spirit and ingenuity.
 Its founders opened the doors to students on September 5, 1965, and throughout its history this academic cove on Bayboro Harbor has embraced enormous change as Florida’s need for higher education expanded.

-USF's St. Petersburg campus was the first regional higher education institution in the state.
+USF St. Petersburg was the first regional higher education institution in the state.
 Early administrators were creative and ambitious, building broad support from the St. Petersburg City Council, St. Petersburg Chamber of Commerce, the Florida Legislature, the Board of Regents and intellectual leaders such as Nelson Poynter of the St. Petersburg Times, leading the institution toward its current role in the community and beyond.

 The first classes began for 260 freshmen on September 7, 1965 in the old Maritime Service barracks.
 Buses shuttled students between their classes in St. Petersburg and Tampa.